0

 Structure Approach:

 The structural approach is when you focus on specific parts of the body.
-Then, you can use special tests to find out what is wrong with them.
+Then, you can use special tests to determine what is wrong with them.

 For example, the typical orthopedic approach looks for pain in a specific part of the body.
-It then uses special tests to find out what else might be going on.
+It then uses special tests to discover what else might be happening.

 Function Approach: